FAQs

 What equipment does the Company provide?

-We provide a sleeping bag and down jacket in our lodge-to-lodge package trip and help to rent them for the non-packaged trekking trip on your demand.
-The personal gears have to bring with you, which you can find in our gear list section with every package.
+We provide a sleeping bag and down jacket for our lodge-to-lodge package trip and help rent them for the non-packaged trekking trip on your demand.
+The personal gear you must bring can be found in our gear list section with every package.

 What is the best time for the trek, tour, and climbing?

-Autumn (September to November) and spring (March to May) are the best seasons for trekking in the Nepalese Himalayas and tours.
-The standard terms can be done for the whole year.
-Mainly, the climbing season is in spring, but the average peaks can also climb in autumn.
+Autumn (September to November) and spring (March to May) are the best seasons for trekking and tours in the Nepalese Himalayas.
+The standard terms can be used throughout the year.
+The climbing season is mainly in spring, but the average peaks can also be climbed in autumn.

 Can I trek in the Himalayas even though I have not done any trek before?

 Sure, you can.
-There are many trekking trails for non-adventurous trekkers, and they might be fit for first-time trekkers.
-We suggest which the perfect trek is for you.
+Many trekking trails are suitable for non-adventurous trekkers and might be ideal for first-time trekkers.
+We suggest which is the perfect trek for you.

 What are the hygiene standards in Nepal?
 Do I need to bring medication for diarrhea?